sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/300 - methods/120 - column.md

 The following example shows that:

-- If you specify  `"type": "string"` (the default),  you get the entire column returned as a joined string.
+- By default, the entire column is returned as a joined string.
-- If you specify a tiebreaker, you get a single element in the column.
+- Specifying a tiebreaker returns single element in the column.

 **Config**